gflohr/esgettext/packages/esgettext-runtime/README.md

 ### Choosing a Textdomain

 First, you have to choose a unique identifier for your project so that the translation catalogs will have a unique name.
-You are almost completely free in what you are choosing but you have to keep in mind that the textdomain will be part of a URI or filename and therefore a couple of rules apply:
+You are almost free in what you are choosing but you have to keep in mind that the textdomain will be part of a URI or filename and therefore a couple of rules apply: